What are clinics?

-Check the websites of the clinics under 'Future projects' to find out more about the cases and projects that will be dealt with in the clinics.
+Check the websites of the thematic clinics to learn more about the types of cases and projects the clinics are addressing or have addressed.

 Please submit your application, in English, by sending an email to firstname.lastname@example.org addressed to Ms. Linde Bryk, LL.M, indicating in the subject-line ‘Application Amsterdam Law Clinics - [your name]’.
 Your application must include:

 - Your CV or resume (max.
 2 pages);